Some remarks on the solution of linearisable second-order ordinary differential equations via point transformations: Concluding remarks

 \section{Concluding remarks}

-There are many characterisations of linearisable second-order differential equations.
-One important characterisation is that every such equation is reduceable to a generic second-order ODE, (\ref{e31}), via a point transformation constructed from two suitably chosen symmetries of the ODE.
-We have shown through the expanded Lie group approach that equation (\ref{e31}) can be reduced significantly with the innocuous specification of parameter $b$ in the equation to be zero.
-The reduced equation (\ref{e31}) (with $b$ set to zero) is now mapped to the free particle equation $y^{\prime\prime}=0$ via an invertible point transformation constructed by ``aligning" the respective symmetries of the two equations.
-The constructed point transformations are used in succession to obtain the general solution to (\ref{e31}), a proxy solution for all linearisable second-order differential equations.
-This allows construction of solutions to all equations in this class algorithmically using only two suitably chosen symmetries of the equation.
-We have illustrated the solution procedure with three examples.
+There are many characterisations of linearisable second-order ODEs.
+One important characterisation is that every such equation is reduceable to a generic second-order ODE, Eq. (\ref{e31}), via a point transformation constructed from two suitably chosen symmetries.
+We have used the expanded Lie group approach to simplify Eq. (\ref{e31}) significantly via a point transformation constructed to set the parameter $b$ in Eq. (\ref{e31}) to zero.
+The reduced equation is subsequently mapped to the free particle equation, $y^{\prime\prime}=0$, via another invertible point transformation constructed by ``aligning" the respective symmetries of the two equations.
+The constructed point transformations are used in succession to obtain the general solution to Eq. (\ref{e31}), which is the desired proxy solution for all linearisable second-order differential equations.
+This allows construction of solutions of all equations in this class algorithmically using only two suitably chosen symmetries of the equation.
+We have illustrated the solution routine with three examples.